acidanthera/OpenCorePkg/User/README.md

 - `WERROR=1` — treat compiler warnings as errors.
 - `SYDR=1` — change `$(SUFFIX)` to store compilation results for Sydr DSE in a directory distinct from the default one.

-Example 1.
-To build 32-bit version of utility on macOS (use High Sierra 10.13 or below):

-NOTE: If your program uses `UserBaseMemoryLib` and calls custom allocation functions, be sure that besides `FUZZ_MEM` limit you correctly set limit `mPoolAllocationSizeLimit` which defaults to the 512 MB in cases if your code could allocate more than this limit at single AllocatePool.
+*NOTE: If your program uses `UserBaseMemoryLib` and calls custom allocation functions, be sure that besides `FUZZ_MEM` limit you correctly set limit `mPoolAllocationSizeLimit` which defaults to the 512 MB in cases if your code could allocate more than this limit at single AllocatePool.

 To set up your limit, use `SetPoolAllocationSizeLimit` routine like shown in the example below: